 Radio-frequency identification (RFID) is commonly used in the logistics industry to track the movement of freight all over the world.
-It’s used by the largest shippers in the world, but its usage extends far beyond shipping.
-It can be used in automation systems that involve the manufacturing and packaging of products, helping businesses tag and track products throughout the production process, which comes with a whole host of benefits:
+The largest shippers in the world use it, but its usefulness extends far beyond shipping.
+It can be used in automation systems that involve the manufacturing and packaging of products, helping businesses tag and track products throughout the production process, which comes with a whole host of benefits.

-- Increase efficiency: production execution becomes easier and more streamlined with every process that is automated, including the scanning and tracking of parts and products.
+- Increase efficiency: production execution becomes more accessible and streamlined with every automated process, including the scanning and tracking of parts and products.

-- Improved quality control: RFID can track products and materials throughout production, ensuring that the right materials are being used and reporting data back to users during critical stages of production.
+- Improved quality control: RFID can track products and materials throughout production, ensuring that suitable materials are being used and reporting data back to users during critical stages of production.

-- Greater automation of manual processes: less manpower is needed to manually check parts during production.
+- Greater automation of manual processes: less workforce is needed to check parts during production manually.

 - Reduced costs and better overhead allocation: greater efficiency and fewer production mistakes lead to a reduction in production costs and material waste.